 Knee pain is a common ailment that affects thousands of people in the US each year.
 There are several different structures in the knee, each of which can be damaged by several different causes.
-While some knee pain may resolve itself within a few days, it is imperative that you seek medical attention to help diagnose the cause of your knee pain and recommend a treatment plan to relieve it.
+While some knee pain may resolve itself within a few days, you must seek medical attention to help diagnose the cause of your knee pain and recommend a treatment plan to relieve it.
 At our integrated chiropractic and wellness facilities, we offer drug-free pain management solutions that don’t rely on the use of drugs.
 If you are experiencing knee pain due to inflammation, arthritis, or injury, read on to learn about alternative treatment options you can get to alleviate your joint pain.

 Some of the most common causes of knee pain include: